 One way to make breakfast from pourgouri is to boil it with semi-skimmed milk so that it blends into a mild porridge.
 After that, sugar or honey may be added.

 A very popular recipe amongst Cypriots is to cook “Pourgouri” with tomato puree, onions, and chopped macaroni and serve it as a side dish with souvlakia, shieftalies, or seafood.

-One portion of “pourgouri’” (130 grams) contains less than 150 calories and more than 8 grams of fiber so it is a great option for those who want to keep up with their nutrition plans on holiday!
+One portion of “pourgouri’” (1 cup cooked bulgur) contains about 150 calories and 8 grams of fiber, so it is a great option for those who want to keep up with their nutrition plans on holiday!

 Cypriot Pastitsio or ‘Makaronia tou Fournou’ can be easily confused with ‘Moussaka’, so keep an eye on the Béchamel sauce (it is whiter and puffier in the Pastitio).

 Pastitio is cooked by neatly layering out the ingredients: macaroni, minced meat with spices, and Béchamel sauce.

 Then, this masterpiece is sprinkled with halloumi cheese and put straight into the oven.

 It can be served as a side dish (in a meat meze) or as a main dish during weekdays.